aknu/Engineering-Design-Portfolio/README.md

 # Engineering-Design-Portfolio
 My enginering design portfolio

-I am using github to save the changes along with this project if it comes for me to use another device.
+I am using GitHub to save the changes along with this project if it comes for me to use another device.

 The 2 programs I am using in this class are
 * CADStd lite